codingABI/id3esp32obd2/README.md

 The 12V line can be switch on and off with a toggle switch.
 ### Device description
 An ESP32 has builtin support for the CAN bus, but needs an additional CAN transceiver.
-The id3esp32obd2 uses a SN65HVD230 CAN transceiver.
+The ESP32 based id3esp32obd2 uses a SN65HVD230 CAN transceiver.

 ![SN65HVD230 removed resistor](assets/images/SN65HVD230.jpg)